manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 roslaunch rubot_mecanum_description rubot_bringup_sw.launch
 roslaunch rubot_control rubot_wall_follower_rg.launch
 ```
+The wall-follower algorithm is not finished and surelly your robot is not able to follow the wall!

+**Activity 6: rUBot wall-follower**

+The objective of this activity is:
+- Understand the wall-follower algorithm
+- complete the code to follow the walls of your designed world
+- verify the performances with a concave corners
+- create a new algorithm using the holonomic performances of rUBot mecanum

+Upload:
+- the rubot_wall_follower.py code completed
+- video of simulated behaviour in concave corners
+- the proposed code "rubot_wall_follower_holonomic.py"

 ### **3.2.
 Wall follower in REAL environment**

 To bringup the Mecanum robot, execute in a first terminal: